North Korean orchestra to perform in South during Olympics amid easing tensions

 North Korea is planning to send a large delegation to the Olympics in addition to the athletes and orchestra.
 South Korea is also seeking to form a united women’s ice hockey team with the North, according to media reports.

-Reporting by Hyonhee Shin and Christine Kim; Additional reporting by Heekyong Yang in SEOUL and Stephanie Nebehay in GENEVA; Editing by Nick Macfie
+Reporting by Hyonhee Shin and Christine Kim; Additional reporting by Joyce Lee and Heekyong Yang in SEOUL and Stephanie Nebehay in GENEVA; Editing by Nick Macfie and Ralph Boulton